Expungement Frequently Asked Questions

 Can a DUI be expunged?

 In Michigan, a DUI is called Operating While Intoxicated (OWI).
-A first-offense OWI is eligible for expungement (or similar first-offense alcohol or drug-related driving conviction).
+A first-offense OWI is eligible for expungement (or a similar first-offense alcohol or drug-related driving conviction).
 The petitioner must:

 - wait five (5) years from completing probation or jail,